 Pages in DPUL

 Feature Pages: To create a new Feature Page, hover your cursor over the blue "Add New Page" button and type the title of your new feature page in the expanded box area to the right.
 Click on the gray "Save" button, to the right of your new title.
 If you find you have too many Feature Pages in your dropdown list?
 No problem!
 You have the option of making your Feature page into a sub-page (or a "child" page) of another page (it's Parent).
 Move your intended sub-page just under the intended Parent Page by clicking and holding on the three stacked lines located at the far left of your page box.
 Once it is in place, release the box.
 Next, click and hold on the three stacked lines again and move the box for the child page slightly to the right until a dotted outline of a box appears.
 Release the page.
+When you are happy with how things look, click the checkbox to the left of your page title.
+Click "Save".
+This publishes your page and makes the page viewable in your dropdown menu.
 You are done! (see demo)

 About Pages: The "Digital Collections & Initiatives" About Page is a default addition all DPUL exhibitions, but you are welcome to add more of your own.
 About Pages are a great place to put general information about the exhibit and its contributors, sponsors, collaborations, etc. and may be added in the same way as Feature Pages.
 You also have the option of adding you and your fellow collaborators' profile pictures and contact information on this page. (see demo)